Note: As of summer of 2021, American Express is not offering balance transfers on its cards. Check back in the future for any updates to the policy.

 - Check to make sure the entire amount of your transfer is moved to your new Amex card.

-- While you can close your old credit card accounts if you prefer, many people keep old accounts open in order to increase the average length of their credit history and boost their score.
+- While you can close your old credit card accounts if you prefer, many people keep old accounts open in order to increase the average length of their credit history and boost their scores.

 If it seems like it’s taking a while, try not to panic.
 Balance transfers typically take longer than most people realize to process.
 Most American Express balance transfers take five to seven business days, but it’s possible up to six weeks can go by before the process is complete.